Documentation

 Span.current().setAttribute("lumigo.execution_tags.foo","bar");

-In OpenTelemetry, span attributes can be strings, numbers (double precision floating point or signed 64 bit integer), booleans (a.k.a. "primitive types"), and arrays of one primitive type (e.g., an array of string, and array of numbers or an array of booleans).
+In OpenTelemetry, span attributes can be strings, numbers (double precision floating point or signed 64 bit integer), booleans (Also known as "primitive types"), and arrays of one primitive type (Such as an array of string, and array of numbers or an array of booleans).
 In Lumigo, booleans and numbers are transformed to strings.

-IMPORTANT: If you use the Span.setAttribute API multiple times on the same span to set values for the same key multiple values, you may override previous values rather than adding to them:
+When using the Span.setAttribute API multiple times on the same span for the same key, new values may overwrite the previous values instead of adding to them:

 import io.opentelemetry.api.trace.Span;